t-mxcom/ChainLinkedEntityObjects/README.md

 - The chain builder will have to build a proxy object for every single chain link to direct the call through the chain. (`System.Reflection.DispatchProxy`)
   https://devblogs.microsoft.com/dotnet/migrating-realproxy-usage-to-dispatchproxy/
 - A chain should be built in a railway oriented way.
+- CLEO is another way of Aspect Oriented Programming

 # Scratchpad